fnagel/t3extblog/Documentation/Introduction/Index.rst

 **Developer related**

 * Reasonable cache handling (using cache tags)
-* Default HTML markup matches Twitter Bootstrap 3.x
+* Default HTML markup matches Twitter Bootstrap 3.x or 4.x
 * Using Pootle translation server (translation.typo3.org)
 * Using interfaces and signal / slot for easy extending
-* Supports migration (of EXT:t3blog) and is tested in TYPO3 6-9
+* Supports migration (of EXT:t3blog) and is tested in TYPO3 6-10
 * A few unit tests